Turkish finance minister expects around 20% growth in Q2

 ISTANBUL, June 25 (Reuters) - Turkey's economy is expected to have grown around 20% in the second quarter of this year and will expand more in 2021 than the government forecast of 5.8%, Finance Minister Lutfi Elvan said on Friday.

+Turkey was one of few countries to grow in 2020, but economic activity was hit again this year due to strict pandemic lockdowns, especially in the tourism and services sectors.

+Turkey has also been working to bring down inflation, which has been stuck in the double digits for most of the last four years.

-Elvan also said in a speech to businesses in the southern city of Gaziantep that the Central Bank's stance on price stability was important, and that macroprudential measures will be implemented if needed to fight inflation.
+Elvan said the Central Bank's stance on price stability was important, and that macroprudential measures will be implemented if needed to fight inflation.

 (Reporting by Ezgi Erkoyun and Ali Kucukgocmen; Editing by Dominic Evans)